 Field-hunting tip

-Look in alkaline igneous intrusions country — that is the host setting where silinaite typically forms.
+Look in alkaline igneous intrusions country, the host setting where silinaite typically forms.
 If you start seeing microcline, aegirine, analcime in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.